 When the nurse called to me that it was an all clear, I didn't even know anything had happened.
 My temperature had just been taken from six feet away with a thermal imaging camera.
-It had "I wanted to see for myself what members were expected to go through, as well as was it as safe as they claimed?" all happened so fast.
+It had all happened so fast.
 The camera is calibrated every hour to ensure accuracy, as well a back up camera is kept in reserve to ensure that there is a replacement available should the need arise.

-Edi and Marcie, the nurses, sit behind the counter in full protective gear, HEALTH AND SAFETY IN THE WORKPLACE including facemask with shield, gown and gloves.
+Edi and Marcie, the nurses, sit behind the counter in full protective gear, including facemask with shield, gown and gloves.
 They are onsite from 7:00 am until 11:00 am.

 If that test had indicated that I was above 37.8 degrees Celsius, then I would have needed to receive a secondary test after spending five minutes in a quiet room just off the main testing area.
 This second test is administered using an infrared thermometer.
 I did get the all clear after the first test but I wanted to experience the whole kit and caboodle, and so Marcie administered the second test as well.
-She and Edi showed us the quiet room and explained that sometimes nervousness or other factors can register an elevated temperature on the first test but after the brief five minute period of rest another test
+She and Edi showed us the quiet room and explained that sometimes nervousness or other factors can register an elevated temperature on the first test but after the brief five minute period of rest another test is taken and may result in a normal result.